-Following the start of the Russian Federation's offensive on Ukraine on 24 February 2022, in addition to the measures adopted by NATO to reinforce Collective Defence, various international initiatives were launched to materialise the transfer of equipment to the Ukrainian Armed Forces, as well as training and instruction in its use.
+Following the start of the Russian Federation’s offensive against Ukraine on 24 February 2022, and in addition to the measures adopted by NATO to reinforce collective defence, various international initiatives were launched to enable the transfer of equipment to the Ukrainian Armed Forces, as well as training and instruction in its use.

-The appearance of the Minister of Defence in her speech on 9 March 2022 before the Defence Committee of the Congress of Deputies endorsed the activities of planning and execution of support to Ukraine, at the national level, which have been carried out since the beginning of the crisis, fundamentally through the sending of armaments, material and equipment, medical assistance to Ukraine, and the provision of medical assistance to the Ukrainian Armed Forces, material and equipment, medical assistance to wounded Ukrainians and the training of Ukrainian personnel on national territory, always in accordance with the requests made by the Ukrainian Armed Forces through the different channels of communication that both the international community and our nation have established with that country.
+At national level, this support has been provided since the beginning of the crisis, as endorsed by the Minister of Defence in her address on 9 March 2022 before the Defence Committee of the Congress of Deputies, through the dispatch of weapons, materiel and equipment, medical assistance to wounded Ukrainians, and the training of Ukrainian personnel on national territory, always in accordance with the requests made by the Ukrainian Armed Forces.

-In line with the above, the Spanish Armed Forces carry out training activities for Ukrainian personnel on national territory.
-To fulfil this mission, the Toledo Training Coordination Center (TTCC) was created to develop a training programme dedicated to training different rotations of Ukrainian military personnel.
+The Spanish Armed Forces conduct training activities for Ukrainian personnel on national territory.
+To fulfil this mission, the TTCC, in close cooperation with the units delivering the modules, develops a training programme dedicated to instructing successive rotations of Ukrainian service members in the different areas required by Ukraine.

-Depending on Ukraine's training needs, the activation of the necessary support will be assessed.
+Depending on Ukraine's training needs, the activation of the necessary support is assessed.

 2024